 Playa Colora – A Secret Beach in Fajardo

-We found a cute secluded beach that offers decent snorkeling, just a short 25-minute walk from Seven Seas Balneario in Fajardo.
+We found a cute secluded beach, just a short 25-minute walk from Seven Seas Balneario in Fajardo.
 Because it is a bit of a hike, most people don’t bother going, which makes it a great "get-away".

 Called Playa Colora, it is a little known beach at the far left of the Seven Seas cove.
 The sand is orangey tan.
-There are large black rocks at either side of the beach, protecting it from people and some of the currents.
+There are large black rocks at either side of the beach, protecting it from people’s sight.
 The water is clear and blue.
 You can look across and see the lighthouse.
 All in all it is a beautiful, picture perfect sight.
+This beach is for enjoyment of the scenery and a little privacy.

 How do I get there?